Computerized (CNC) Precision Machining Technology

 - Use the basic skill and knowledge of machine shop operations in manual and CNC machining to produce parts to blueprint specifications.

 - Demonstrate safe work habits.

 - Clearly communicate through verbal and written skills.

 - Use the math and computer skills necessary in the machine trades.

-- Roger Holland holds an Associate of Applied Science in Mechanical Design.
-He received his Tool & Die diploma from Winona Vo-Tech, 1976 and his Mechanical Design AAS from Western Wisconsin Technical College, 2001.
-He is continuing his Teacher Education through Bemidji State University, Bemidji, MN.
-Roger's experience includes: Tool & Die Maker, CNC programmer, Drafting & Design Technician, and Training & Education Coordinator for Trane Air conditioning Company, La Crosse, WI.
-Roger is an avid hunter and outdoorsman.
+- Roger Holland graduated in 1976 from the Winona Area Technical Institute (now Southeast Technical) Tool and Die Program, now known as Computerized (CNC) Precision Machining Technology.
+He holds an Associate of Applied Science in Mechanical Design from Western Wisconsin Technical College and a Bachelor of Science in Career and Technical Education from Bemidji State University.
+Roger's experience includes: Tool & Die Maker, CNC programmer, Drafting & Design Technician and Training & Education Coordinator for Trane Air Conditioning Company, La Crosse, WI.

 - Paul Sorenson holds a Bachelor of Science in Industrial Education from Winona State University, 1987 a Machine Tool Diploma from WWTI LaCrosse, 1977 and a Welding Diploma from WWTI LaCrosse, 1984.
 His work experience includes Tool & Die Maker (Journeyman), CNC Machinist/Welder (Certified) Quality Assurance and Custom Training instructor.